Vegreville: Pysanka Festival

+Vegreville Country Fair

+The Vegreville Agricultural Society holds an annual five day "Country Fair" in August.

+The Fair starts with a parade on Main Street, which includes participation from various associations, businesses, and individuals who display antique vehicles, farm equipment, horses, wagons, and a variety of parade floats.
+After the parade, the Fair continues with a wide range of activities such as a midway, grandstand shows, chuckwagon and chariot races, a marketplace, and many other events for attendees to partake in.

+Following the COVID-19 pandemic, the fair was extended from previously being a three-day event, to five days.
+This welcomed 21,006 people who attended the 118th Annual Country Fair in 2021, a significant increase from the previously seen 12,000 people who attended the fair in 2019.
+The 2022 119th Annual Country Fair welcomed Gord Bamford for a "Special Event Concert" with Dean Brody performing at the 2023 120th edition of the fair.

 Attractions

 Vegreville's pysanka, the second largest Ukrainian Easter egg in the world, was created to commemorate the 100th anniversary of the Royal Canadian Mounted Police in 1974 and to celebrate Vegreville's ethnic heritage.
 On July 6, 2009, the pysanka was one of four attractions featured on the first set of the Canadian Roadside Attractions Series of stamps issued by Canada Post.

 Media

-Vegreville is serviced by the Vegreville News Advertiser weekly newspaper, an independently-owned newspaper established in 1950.
+Vegreville is serviced by the Vegreville News Advertiser weekly newspaper, an independently owned newspaper established in 1950.
+Vegreville is also serviced by local radio station Country 106.5.

 Infrastructure

 The town is bisected by Canadian National Railway's Vegreville Subdivision, a rail line connecting Vegreville to Edmonton in the west and to Lloydminster in the east.